eddyerburgh/data-structures-in-practice/content/posts/intrusive-linked-lists.md

 _Note: Pointer arithmetic on a void pointer is illegal in C, but is supported by GCC.
 Linux is compiled using GCC, and so it can perform pointer arithmetic on void pointers._

-Subtracting an absolute value isn't portable, because data types can be different sizes depending on the architecture.
-A better way is to make use of the `offsetof` macro. `offsetof` returns the offset of a member from its containing structure in bytes:
+Subtracting an absolute value isn't portable, because data types can be different sizes depending on the CPU architecture.
+A better way is to use the `offsetof` macro. `offsetof` returns the offset of a member from its containing structure (in bytes):

 ```c
 item* _s2 = (void *)(i1->items.next) - (offsetof(item, items));
 ```

-So that's the basics of intrusive linked lists.
+To summarize:

+* The list node is embedded in a containing object.
+* The list node points to a list node embedded in another linked object.
+* The base address of the linked object is calculated by subtracting the offset of the list member from the memory address of the list object embedded in the linked object.

 After all that pointer arithmetic, you're probably wondering what benefit there is to using intrusive linked lists.

 ## Why use intrusive linked lists?